Rabeet8/Games/README.md

 # Games
-This repo contains games build on different languages
+This repo contains games build on HTML,CSS and JS